Benjamin Sanford

 Before coming to Becket, Derringer studied journalism with an emphasis on the classical liberal arts at Patrick Henry College, graduating cum laude in 2015.
 During that time, he interned with WORLD Magazine and freelanced for The Weatherford Democrat, publishing several articles and film reviews.
 He graduated from the University of Dallas with a Master of American Studies in 2020.

-A devotee of the more rural ways of life, Derringer likes to spend his free time writing, reading, watching movies, and expanding his personal collection of eclectic knowledge.
-He lives in Texas with his wife and daughter.
+A devotee of the more rural ways of life, Derringer likes to spend his free time writing, reading, watching movies, expanding his personal collection of eclectic knowledge, and spending time with his family.

 Daniel Blomberg

-Daniel has been featured on CNN’s The Lead with Jake Tapper, Huffington Post Live, Fox News’s On the Record with Greta Van Susteren, Fox Business’s Cavuto Coast to Coast, EWTN Nightly News, and CBS Evening News.
+Daniel has been featured on CNN, Huffington Post Live, Fox News, EWTN Nightly News, and CBS Evening News.

 He earned his J.D. from the University of South Carolina School of Law, graduating magna cum laude.
 While in law school, Daniel clerked for the South Carolina Attorney General’s Office, served on a South Carolina Supreme Court task force, and interned with Judge J. Michelle Childs of the Circuit Court for the Fifth Judicial Circuit as a part of the Judicial Observation and Education program.
 He is a Blackstone Fellow.
 Daniel received his undergraduate degree from Columbia International University.
-He and his wife have five children and a noisy beagle.
+He and his wife have five children and too many animals.

 Angela Wu Howard

-Angela Wu Howard is the Senior Law Fellow at the Becket Institute, an academic project of Becket.
+Angela Wu Howard is a Senior Law Fellow at Becket.
 She formerly served as Becket’s International Law Director.

 Angela obtained a D. Phil. from University of Oxford, a J.D., cum laude, from Harvard Law School; a B.A. with honors in Modern Intellectual History from Northwestern University, and a D.E.S. in European Law from the Université Libre de Bruxelles, where she was a Fulbright Fellow.
 She clerked in San Francisco for the Honorable William W Schwarzer (sitting by designation on federal circuit courts of appeal), worked for Oxfam America in Boston, and served as a negotiations consultant on civil society issues to the Organisation for Economic Co-operation and Development in Paris.
 She has also served on the governing Bureau of the United Nations NGO Committee on Freedom of Religion or Belief.
 Angela was litigating hostile corporate takeovers and political asylum cases with Cleary Gottlieb Steen & Hamilton LLP in New York when Becket called.
 Her current work is based at the University of Oxford, where she is researching legal philosophy applied to religious freedom.